zamicol/BaseConverter/README.md

 I couldn't find a converter online that meet my needs, so I built this.

-If you project needs to do base conversion, use `base_converter.js`.
+If your project needs to do base conversion, use `base_converter.js`.